openshift/installer/docs/user/vsphere/install_upi.md

 ## Example vSphere UPI deployment

-Terraform [templates][upi-vsphere] provides an example of using OpenShift Installer to create a vSphere UPI OpenShift cluster.
+Terraform [templates][upi-vsphere-example] are provided as an example of using OpenShift Installer to create a vSphere UPI OpenShift cluster.

 ### Overview